admin-ch/CovidCertificate-Apidoc/README.md

   - Format: string.
 Possible static values:
     - "68267" represented by "COVID-19 Vaccine Moderna" in the covide certificate
     - "68225" represented by "Comirnaty" in the covide certificate
-    - "68235" represented by "COVID-19 Vaccine Janssen" in the covide certificate
 - **numberOfDoses**: number in a series of doses.
   - Format: integer, range: from 1 to 9.
 - **totalNumberOfDoses**: total series of doses.